BEST Soft & Fluffy Banana Waffles

 This post may contain affiliate links.
 Please read our disclosure policy.

 Move over with your banana pancakes, Jack Johnson.
-These Banana Waffles are the new cool breakfast in town!
-I believe in making waffles from scratch rather than a box.
-A box can save a few minutes and taste just fine, but homemade waffle batter is incredibly simple to make quickly.
+These healthy banana waffles are the new cool breakfast in town!
+I believe in making waffles from scratch rather than from a box.
+A box mix tastes ok, but homemade waffle batter is incredibly simple and quick to make.
 And it allows you to pick and choose flavors and ingredients of your liking!

 waffles on a wire rack on top of blue and white towel with small bowl of pecans, part of a stick of butter, and white syrup jar.

-• This recipe isn’t overly banana-y, just the perfect delicious balance of banana and waffle goodness.
+• Perfect Balance: This recipe isn’t overly banana-y, just the perfect delicious balance of banana and waffle goodness.

-• These waffles are seriously luscious vessels for your favorite sweet breakfast toppings: maple syrup, homemade buttermilk syrup, sliced fruit, peanut butter, and even chocolate syrup or Nutella!
+• Topping Paradise: These waffles are seriously luscious vessels for your favorite sweet breakfast toppings: maple syrup, homemade buttermilk syrup, sliced fruit, peanut butter, and even chocolate syrup or Nutella!

-• This is a good recipe for sneaking in fiber.
+• Health Boost: This is a good recipe for sneaking in fiber.
 Use whole wheat or oat flour instead of all-purpose flour for a little extra grain to start your day!

 Recipe Ingredients